IEA Is Moving!

 The Institute for Educational Advancement offers a summer Apprenticeship Program that links gifted high school students from across the country with Mentors who advance each participant's skills through the application of knowledge and exposure to real world experiences.
 These life lessons in personal and intellectual development are invaluable to their growth and assist them in making pertinent connections for the future.

-The 2013 Apprenticeship Program offers two sessions in Los Angeles:
+The 2014 Apprenticeship Program offers three sessions in Los Angeles:

 The Institute for Educational Advancement's Caroline D. Bradley Scholarship awards highly gifted 7th grade applicants with a four-year scholarship to a high school that fits their individual intellectual and personal needs.
-The application deadline for the 2013 Scholarship have passed.
-Please check back for 2014 applications or sign up for our mailing list to be notified when 2014 applications become available.
+The application deadline for the 2014 Scholarship is May 2, 2014.

 The Institute for Educational Advancement's pioneering Yunasa and Yunasa West summer camps unite highly able 10- to 14-year-olds with experts in the social and emotional development of gifted children.
 In a nurturing setting, campers explore and grow the intellectual, spiritual, emotional, social and physical aspects of their lives.